NREL/ATHENA-sumo/README.md

 ## HOW TO - GENERATE A CONGESTION POLICY SIMULATION
 ![Master_function!](Master_Func_Workflow.png "How to generate congestion policy scenarion")

-### 1. Generate congestion policy sumo xml route file
+### 1. Generate a congestion policy by running the [Master_Function.ipynb](https://github.com/NREL/ATHENA-sumo/blob/master/Congestion_Policies/Master_Function.ipynb) notebook.
+This results in a SUMO route file that encodes the congestion policy.
 > use this [README.md](https://github.com/NREL/ATHENA-sumo/tree/master/Congestion_Policies)  for
 instructions

+### 2. Simulate the congestion policy scenario to evaluate the policy:
+- This can be done by running SUMO on personal computer using [these instruction](https://github.com/NREL/ATHENA-sumo/tree/master/Process_SUMO_output).
-### 2. Run simulation on Eagle.
-We suggest generating multiple route files with step 1 to run many simulations in parallel.
+- Or by generating many route files with step 1 to run many simulations in parallel on NREL's HPC system using [these instructions](https://github.com/NREL/ATHENA-sumo/tree/master/Congestion_Policies/Simulate_on_Eagle).
-> use  this [README.md](https://github.com/NREL/ATHENA-sumo/tree/master/Congestion_Policies/Simulate_on_Eagle) for instructions